 - They tremble and shake

-- They start producing a high pitch bark which signals fear or stress as opposed to low pitch growling which is sensing a signal to another person or dog to back off
+- They start producing a high-pitched bark which signals fear or stress as opposed to low-pitch growling which is sending a signal to another person or animal to back off

 - They whine